 You are a keen runner.
 What kind of stuff do you listen to to get the miles in?

-JM: It is pretty eccentric and eclectic at the moment I'm listening to a lot of new stuff there seems to be an awful lot of girls making good music at the moment.
-There’s a band called Dream Wife that I like and La Louze and the band who are on the road with me in America at the moment called Belle Game they've got some good stuff.
+JM: It is pretty eccentric and eclectic; when I'm listening to a lot of new stuff, there seems to be an awful lot of girls making good music at the moment.
+I like a band called Dream Wife and La Louze and the band who are on the road with me in America when called Belle Game, they've got some good stuff.
 The new Courtney Barnett stuff is good.
-I don't know what it is at the moment but girls are doing a lot of great stuff I think its pure coincidence and quite right too.
-The latest Gaz Coombes record Strongest Man in the World is pretty good.
-I've been listening to a lot of new stuff but then I'll put on a load of late sixties Jazz that gets under your skin and gets the endorphins' going particularly in America when I'm running around New York, that's kind of atmospheric.
+I don't know what it is now, but girls are doing a lot of great stuff.
+I think it's pure coincidence and quite right too.
+The latest Gaz Coombes record Strongest Man in the World, is pretty good.
+I've been listening to a lot of new stuff, but then I'll put on a load of late sixties Jazz that gets under your skin and gets the endorphins' going, particularly in America when I'm running around New York, that's atmospheric.

-JM: I would be okay with that because there are some versions of the songs we put down as monitor mixes which are good in their own right.
-I would only be in favour of those things coming out if they sound like a good listen in their own right, we don't need to hear five versions of a song that isn't as good as the finished version, that to me is a way of watering down the catalogue, however, there is not many but the ones that are there are a good listen.
-To give the record company credit they did an excellent job with the Queen is Dead release with the packaging especially with fans in mind and I'd rather they did it officially than anybody else with the endorsement of the band.
-Often when you get a band that broke up there is a lot of politics involved, and I tend to stay out of that.
-So I'll have to wait until I get a call, and if there is no messing around or silliness then I'll get involved overseeing the mastering, but I can't be bothered doing it if there's a lot of politics involved.
+JM: I would be okay with that because some versions of the songs we put down as monitor mixes that are good in their own right.
+I would only be in favour of those things coming out if they sound like a good listen in their own right; we don't need to hear five versions of a song that isn't as good as the finished version, that to me, is a way of watering down the catalogue.
+However, there are not many, but the ones there are a good listen.
+They did an excellent job with the Queen is Dead release with the packaging, especially with fans in mind to give the record company credit.
+I'd rather they did it officially than anybody else with the band's endorsement.
+Often when you get a band that broke up, there is a lot of politics involved, and I tend to stay out of that.
+So I'll have to wait until I get a call, and if there is no messing around or silliness, then I'll get involved overseeing the mastering, but I can't be bothered doing it if there's a lot of politics involved.

 I know you always get asked when the Smiths are reforming but Is there a band you would like to see reform?

-JM: Ah, interesting no-one has ever asked me that question.
+JM: Ah, interesting; no one has ever asked me that question.
 I think Wire is doing an excellent job of their reformation.
-They have managed to still sound good and be dignified and have made some good music too so I'm pretty happy about that, but there's not really anyone else I'd like to see reform.
-I'm not a fan of reformations apart from Wire I've not really been interested in any of them.
-I'm just happy for new music to be coming out and I would rather new bands were able to make album after album after album.
+They have managed to sound still good and be dignified and have made some good music too, so I'm pretty happy about that, but there's not anyone else I'd like to see reform.
+I'm not a fan of reformations apart from Wire; I've not been interested in any of them.
+I'm just happy for new music to be coming out, and I would rather have new bands to make album after album after album.

 Do you have a record that you always return to?

-JM: Yeah, I do it’s The Velvet Underground record called, ‘VU’ which is a record that came out in 84 or 85.
-It was a discovery of a bunch of tapes of an album that was supposed to come out but never did.
-As a fan, I had exhausted the official albums and just when you think you have overplayed the band and you're never going to hear anything by them again these tapes are unearthed.
+JM: Yeah, I do.
+The Velvet Underground record called 'VU' is a record that came out in 84 or 85.
+It was a discovery of many tapes of an album that was supposed to come out but never did.
+As a fan, I had exhausted the official albums and just when you think you have overplayed the band and you're never going to hear anything by them again, these tapes are unearthed.
 I would have been twenty-one at the time and was really on a roll writing songs myself, and that album was like some archaeological treasure from a different planet, and I was so happy.
-It ticks all the boxes for me so I can recommend that to anyone.
+It ticks all the boxes for me so that I can recommend that to anyone.